davidcarbonis/brunel-nTuples/README.md

 Generation of signal samples up till the LHE format: https://twiki.cern.ch/twiki/bin/view/CMS/TopFCNCgenerationSingletop Rest of instructions follow below ...
+N.B.
+For some reason I have not been able to get premixing to work correctly on pion - used lxplus machines to submit the Crab jobs and retrieved the final output (i.e. signal files) on pion.

 cmsDriver instructions used to create various FCNC files: